softworkz/embyuserwiki/Collections.md

-Collections are personalized groupings of library content, generally movies.
+Collections are personalized groupings of library content.
+Collections are generally used to group movies together but can also be used for TV Series and other library content.

 ## How to Create a Collection